Employers select networks built for quality care and lower costs

 Local health systems

-Different pockets of the country offer varying health systems, some with more or better options than others.
-That’s why collaboration with local health systems is so critical.
-For example, in areas where there are fewer providers or sites of care, ensuring that the networks are robust enough to serve members’ needs or offer alternate options, such as virtual care, becomes even more important.
+Different pockets of the country offer varying health systems, some with more options than others.
+That’s why collaboration with local health systems may be critical.
+For example, in areas where there are fewer providers or sites of care, ensuring that the networks are robust enough to serve members’ needs — or offer alternate options, such as virtual care — becomes even more important.

 Selecting the right network design matters, and UnitedHealthcare is here to help

 UnitedHealthcare is constantly evaluating its portfolio of networks to ensure employers have access to options that meet their needs and the preferences of their employees.
-This includes streamlining the number of network constructs offered — to help make the selection process easier for employers, brokers and consultants — and further investing in, evolving or expanding its existing networks.
+This includes streamlining the number of network constructs offered and further investing in, evolving or expanding existing networks — to help make the selection process easier for employers, brokers and consultants.

 A distinctive approach to the identification and designation of high-value care providers

-Recognizing that not all providers deliver the same level of care, UnitedHealthcare uses evidence-based standards and national industry guidelines to ensure physicians meet safe, timely, effective quality care criteria and are eligible for efficient care evaluation.
+Recognizing that not all providers deliver the same level of care, UnitedHealthcare uses standardized quality care criteria for effectiveness and efficiency to help members make more informed choices for their medical care.

-“We’re helping members shop for health care like consumers shop for anything else,” says Dr. Gerald Hautman, chief medical officer of National Accounts for UnitedHealthcare Employer & Individual.
+“We’re helping members shop for health care like consumers shop for anything else,” Hautman says.
 “Giving members the information they need to make more informed health care decisions matters because it can translate to better health outcomes and a lower cost of care for those members as well as employers.”

 Current broker or employer group client?